 So young and so lost, just striving to survive

 Negros Island is the fourth largest and one of the most populous islands in the Philippines.
-Sister Rose and Sister Lyra, & Sr. Pauline, along with mission employees Vivian Santillan and Juliet Rufin, are well-known missionaries representing MQHM on this island, which is known for its sugar plantations and beautiful beaches, but poverty in many areas is widespread.
-Currently, they are operating in the provinces of Negros Occidental and Negros Oriental, where they work closely with Bishop Patricio Buzon in the Diocese of Bacolod, as well as the local Department of Social Services and Development.
+All our Sisters, along with mission employees Vivian Santillan and Juliet Rufin, are well-known missionaries representing MQHM on this island, which is known for its sugar plantations and beautiful beaches, but poverty is widespread in many areas.
+Currently, we operate in the provinces of Negros Occidental and Negros Oriental, where they work closely with Bishop Patricio Buzon of the Diocese of Bacolod, as well as with the local Department of Social Services and Development.
 The team has approached numerous brothels—up to 46 in one month—meeting with women and girls ages 13 to 18 years in Bacolod City.
 In Silay alone, they encounter 13 children trafficked by Nigerian nationals.
-They were told by local authorities not to approach any of the bars in Dumaguete as they have become far too dangerous.
-But where they can, they begin their quest to rescue those willing to escape by handing out rosaries and listening to the heartbreaking stories.
-In 2024, a typhoon struck Negros, which disrupted classes for students, however, we still managed to sign up 278 new beneficiaries in Negros Occidental.
-Each soul we help is considered a victory.
-Each rescue attempt is a step closer to touching a heart and bringing the peace and love of Jesus Christ to a lost spirit.
+They were told by local authorities not to approach any bars in Dumaguete, as they have become far too dangerous.
+But where we can, we begin our quest to rescue those willing to escape by handing out rosaries and listening to the heartbreaking stories.

 Beneficiaries of Regina Coeli Program Bago City and Pontevedra

-Sister Lyra speaking to parents about the importance of education and a faithful family
+MQHM speaking to parents about the importance of education and a faithful family

 BOHOL Island